travisseymour/useful_stuff/docs/debian_setup.md

 ## Install Dropbox

-> <mark>⚠️ Only download the one appropriate for your desktop file manager</mark>.
+> <span style="color:orange;">⚠️ Only download the one appropriate for your desktop file manager</span>.
 That usually depends on which desktop type you use.
 Installing the correct file-manager integration will automatically pull in and install the Dropbox daemon on first run.

 - Cinnamon (Linux Mint's Deafult Desktop)
 ```bash